The Code That Knew What It Wanted

 }

 Green.
-But wait.
-What if quantity goes negative?
+But consider what happens if the quantity goes negative.

 @Test